motion/orbit/notes/next.md

 - fix search results
   - these three will make it feel great
-    - fix list heights: fixed to the parent height not content height
-      - make option: fixToChildren and the default it fixes to parent
     - fix slow speed when just filtering:
       - make it so it keeps the current X items after your current selection in memory
         - then make it keep items that are perfect matches as you type at the top